Book Publishing Program

 When it comes to small press publishing, opportunities often go to authors who can bolster a publisher's reputation, since that helps with fundraising and financial support so essential to keeping the lights on.
 WTAW Press carefully selects manuscripts, not authors, for publication.
 We are especially interested in voices and experiences that have been excluded in publishing.

-Typically, we publish two full-length books of prose annually (novels, story collections, memoirs, essay collections, creative nonfiction, hybrids, etc).
-Beginning in fall 2022, we will launch our WTAW Alcove Chapbook Series competition and open for submissions of chapbooks.
+Typically, we publish two full-length books of prose annually.
+In fall 2022, we launched our WTAW Alcove Chapbook Series competition and opened for submissions of chapbooks.

 Manuscripts are chosen from open reading periods for publication.
 Charging a submission fee enables us to publish books: fees go directly to paying authors, to book production (print and e-book), marketing and promotion, and to supporting authors.
 We aim to support our authors throughout their careers, not just when